October 19, 2015

 The executive summary is really simple: you must be > this < rich to travel by airplane.

-With that in mind, I'm going to run down the commonly available equipment options and group them into vague classes, so we have at least some numbers.
+With that in mind, I'm going to run down the commonly available equipment options and group them into vague classes, from least to most useful, so we have at least some numbers.

 Category Zero: STOL airplanes

-These are actually very useful for tranportation in remote areas and are often used in furterance of a business.
+These are actually very useful for transportation in remote areas and are often used in furtherance of a business.
 Examples: Super Cub clones, Zenith 850, Cessna 182 Peterson & King Katmai, Cessna Caravan, De Haviland Otter.
 We're going to ignore them in this post.

 Recreational aircraft that are useless for transportation

 Aircraft in this category typically are too slow to compete with cars.
 Many are quite inexpensive - on the order of $10k..20k.
-This leads to their users to try and fly them to get somewhere all the time, but generally it's hopeless.
+Their users try and fly them to get somewhere all the time, but generally it's hopeless.
 Examples: Piper Cub, Cessna 150, Kolb Firestar, Icon A5.
-Cost: $15k to $230k to buy, $2k to 15k a year without hangar.
+Cost: $15k to $230k to buy, $1k to $15k a year without hangar.

 A plastic-fantastic Light-Sport Aircraft (LSA)

 The speed of these airplanes is legally limited to 122 knots, 2 occupants, and 1320 lbs gross.
 As a rule of thumb they are about 2x the speed of a car.
 A flight of Remos GX from Santa Fe to Denver (FTG) takes about 2 hours 45 minutes, while a car ride takes about 6 hours (but you have a car at destination).
 Their payload and baggage space are very limited, to the extent that you must strip shopping bags from purchases you made in Denver before returning to Santa Fe.
 However, LSA may be flown without a medical certification, which may be crucial.
 Example: Flight Design CTLS.
 Cost: $70k to $200k to buy, $2k to $5k a year without hangar.